ncsu-stars/Stars-CMS/README.md

 There are two solutions:

-1. Download the application by running `https://github.com/ncsu-stars/Stars-CMS.git` in your project directory.
+1. Download the application by running `git clone https://github.com/ncsu-stars/Stars-CMS.git` in your project directory.

 2. Run `pip install stars-cms` and add `cms` to your `INSTALLED_APPS`